 The Sustainable Design Framework - an EMS for development projects - ensures that all development projects, whatever their size or user-type (e-commerce, cooling storage, logistics or light-industrial/manufacturing), are designed in the most sustainable way in the long-term in order to minimize their environmental impact.
-It also ensures that all building projects obtain an environmental certification (BREEAM or DGNB) in-line with the Group's targets: at a minimum, the BREEAM "Very Good" or DGNB "Gold" certification for both greenfield as well as brownfield projects.
+It also ensures that all building projects obtain an environmental certification (BREEAM or DGNB) as the Group aims for the BREEAM "Excellent" or DGNB "Gold" certification for both greenfield as well as brownfield projects.